Empowering Youth in the Digital Age

 Grades: 9-12

-High school students can earn verified volunteer hours by leading workshops, mentoring younger peers, and helping build tools like MindShield or shape youth-driven tech policy initiatives.
+• High school students can earn verified volunteer hours by leading workshops, mentoring younger peers, and helping build tools like MindShield or contributing to our Substack CogniNotes!

 Application Process: Send us an email!